 The cashflow picture looks a bit better.
 Shell generated around $47,000m last year from all of its business lines (excluding $5,000m in negative working capital movements).
-After spending just under $24,000m on cash capital expenditures the company retained around $18,000m in surplus cash, of which the annual dividend took up just over $15,000m.
-The company also spent a further $10,000m on stock buybacks last year as part of its $25,000m buyback plan.
+After spending just under $24,000m on cash capital expenditures, the company retained around $18,000m in surplus cash.
+Of that figure, the annual dividend took up just over $15,000m.
+The company also spent a further $10,000m on stock buybacks last year as part of its wider $25,000m buyback plan.

-If you process all of those numbers you should arrive at the conclusion that Shell can afford to self fund either its current rate of dividend spending or large scale share repurchases, but not both, in the current macro environment.
-Obviously this excludes taking on more debt or including receipts from the sale of assets (Shell expects to raise $10,000m from this over the two-year period covering 2019 to 2020).
+When you process all of those numbers, you should arrive at the conclusion that Shell cannot afford to self fund its current rate of dividend spending and large scale share repurchases.
+It can do one or the other in the current macro environment.
+Obviously this excludes taking on more debt, or even including receipts from the sale of assets.
+Shell expects to raise $10,000m from the latter by the end of 2020.

 The Buyback Program

 I’ve mentioned this previously but the $25,000m buyback program that Shell announced in 2018 makes financial sense for two reasons.
 (It also plans to return circa $125,000m via additional buybacks and dividend repayments in the 2021 to 2025 period).
-Firstly, Shell diluted its shareholders when it completed on the BG Group deal back in 2016 (because it paid part of the $53,000m purchase price by issuing fresh stock).
-Second, toward the end of 2017 the company cancelled its scrip dividend program (i.e. the process of paying dividends with freshly created shares instead of cash).
+Firstly, Shell diluted its shareholders when it completed on the BG Group deal back in 2016.
+That is because it paid part of purchase price with freshly minted stock.
+Secondly, the company cancelled its scrip dividend program at the end of 2017.
+(That is the process of paying dividends with freshly minted shares in lieu of cash).
 As a result of both of these points, the annual cash dividend bill has gone through the roof in recent years.

-Unfortunately this relies on commodity prices and trading conditions playing ball.
-Last year Shell realized a liquids price of $57.76 per barrel, down around 10% on the $63.85 per barrel it realized over the course of 2018.
+Unfortunately, this relies on commodity prices and trading conditions playing ball.
+Shell realized a liquids price of $57.76 per barrel last year, down around 10% on the $63.85 per barrel it realized over the course of 2018.
 (Bear in mind that many of its gas sales contracts are also linked to the price of oil).
 Furthermore, its Downstream operations haven’t picked up the slack, primarily due to poor macro conditions.
-Shell made $15,200m last year through refining, chemicals and so on; that was down around $2,400m on 2018.
+Shell made $15,200m last year through refining, chemicals and so on.
+That was around $2,400m lower compared to 2018.

 So far, I calculate that Shell has spent around 60% of the $25,000m earmarked for the stock buyback program.
-If the company is to complete it on schedule that means spending another $10,000m in 2020 on share repurchases.
-Add that to $15,000m annual dividend cash, and we would potentially be looking at another $25,000m in total 2020 shareholder returns.
+If the company is to complete it on schedule then that means spending another $10,000m on share repurchases in 2020.
+Add that to $15,000m annual dividend bill, and we would potentially be looking at another $25,000m in total 2020 shareholder returns.
 Just to put that figure into some context, it represents over 10% of the company’s current market capitalization.